Robby Fabbri Game Preview: Red Wings vs. Flyers

 Fabbri Stats vs. the Flyers

-- On defense, the Flyers are one of the stingiest units in the league, giving up 79 goals in total (2.7 per game) which ranks 10th.
+- On the defensive side, the Flyers are one of the stingiest units in the league, conceding 85 goals in total (2.7 per game) which ranks ninth.

 |2023-2024 Season